U.S. News Rankings

 |School mission and unique qualities (as provided by the school):|

 The University of Wisconsin-Superior fosters intellectual growth and career preparation within a public liberal arts tradition.
 Founded in 1893 as a teacher's college, it has grown to a student population of 2,700 with undergraduate, graduate and distance learning programs.
 The university embraces its size for the personal attention and opportunities for active learning it can provide to students.
 The university has more than 600 on-campus residents and serves many students who travel daily from throughout the Northern Wisconsin and Minnesota region.

 |School type||public, coed college|

-When applying to University of Wisconsin--Superior, it's important to note the application deadline is rolling.
+When applying to University of Wisconsin--Superior, it's important to note the application deadline is August 1.
+Scores for either the ACT or SAT test are due August 1.
 The application fee at University of Wisconsin--Superior is $44.
-It is selective, with an acceptance rate of 70.3 percent.
+It is selective, with an acceptance rate of 76 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

-The student-faculty ratio at University of Wisconsin--Superior is 16:1, and the school has 52.0 percent of its classes with fewer than 20 students.
-The most popular majors at University of Wisconsin--Superior include: Education; Business, Management, Marketing, and Related Support Services; Communication, Journalism, and Related Programs; Multi/Interdisciplinary Studies; and Social Sciences.
-The average freshman retention rate, an indicator of student satisfaction, is 68.8 percent.
+The student-faculty ratio at University of Wisconsin--Superior is 14:1, and the school has 57.8 percent of its classes with fewer than 20 students.
+The most popular majors at University of Wisconsin--Superior include: Business, Management, Marketing, and Related Support Services; Education; Communication, Journalism, and Related Programs; Multi/Interdisciplinary Studies; and Public Administration and Social Service Professions.
+The average freshman retention rate, an indicator of student satisfaction, is 70.3 percent.

 |Student gender distribution|